SatyaRaghuNandan/BigData-Interview-Prep/Meta/560. Subarray Sum Equals K/readme.md

 Perfect!
 You're referring to the classic **"Subarray Sum Equals K"** problem (Leetcode 560), and you’ve got the **right optimized code and explanation**.

+What does the Map Store

+1. Key → prefix sum

+1. Value → how many times that prefix sum occurred

 Now, as per your preferred structure, here’s the **complete breakdown** with exact phrases you requested:

 ---